insighteaseapi/Forex-API-Python/README.md

 forex_api.get_latest_price("GBP/CHF") = latest_price
 "Latest Price of GBP/CHF:", latest_price, print() ```

-## Notes: In order to manage API calls, the **requests** library is necessary.
-Rather than being hardcoded, the API key ought to be safely saved.
-Verify that the API base URL is accurate and current.
-Since the return format is JSON, processing and parsing must be done correctly.

-## Permit
-The goal of this endeavor is education.
-For usage restrictions, please refer to the terms provided by the API provider. atest Price of GBP/CHF:", latest_price, print() ```

 ## Installation
 ### Prerequisites
 Ensure that Python is installed (Python 3.6 or later is recommended).
 Next, install the required dependencies: